×

 As the saying goes about cancer and other diseases, “Genetics loads the gun, and environment pulls the trigger.”
 Some men are at higher risk of prostate cancer because of the genes inherited from their parents.
 That can’t be changed.
 For prostate cancer, “environment” can include lifestyle factors like smoking, not exercising, and an unhealthy diet.

 First, the research team applied a “polygenic risk score”—a score previously developed by PCF-funded team led by Christopher Haiman, to calculate a person’s prostate cancer lifetime risk based on their genetics.
-This score was applied to more than 10,000 men who had been followed for 20 years.
-The researchers found that men with the highest polygenic risk score were more than 5 times as likely to be diagnosed with prostate cancer, and more than 3 times more likely to die from prostate cancer, than men with the lowest polygenic risk score.
+This score was applied to more than 12,000 men who had been followed for over 20 years.
+The researchers found that men with the highest polygenic risk score were more than 5 times as likely to be diagnosed with prostate cancer, and more than 4 times more likely to die from prostate cancer, than men with the lowest polygenic risk score.

 What can men take away from this?
 You can’t change your genes, but you can change what you eat and how much you exercise.
 While more research is needed, this study suggests that in men at high genetic risk for lethal prostate cancer, a healthy lifestyle may lower that risk.
 Even if you don’t know your prostate cancer genetic risk—certainly, most men do not!—there’s plenty of evidence that quitting smoking, increasing exercise, and eating more brightly-colored vegetables improves your heart health and reduces your risk of cancer and other chronic diseases.